ubikorp/astro-lacking/src/content/post/playlists/2021-09-28-doctor-my-eyes.md

   notes: Almost ready to eat
 - sequence: 22
   song: Paper Kitten Nightmare
-  artist: Margot & The Nuclear So And So's
+  artist: Margot and the Nuclear So And Sos
-  artist_slug: margot-nuclear-so-so-s
+  artist_slug: margot-nuclear-so-sos
   notes: Meow meow
 - sequence: 23
   song: Pull The Curtains